-What could replace the legendary Dynastar Chams from years past?
-How about the Legend X?!
-While our testers were a little disappointed that Dynastar decided to discontinue their Cham line, we waited all summer in anticipation of the replacement, the Dynastar Legend X 96, and they delivered.
+While our testers were a little disappointed that Dynastar decided to discontinue their Cham line, the Dynastar Legend X96, and they delivered.

 Stability at Speed

 When skiing Mach 5 down our favorite early morning groomer, the Legend X96 reminded our testers of the ORIGINAL Cham.
 Dynastar brought back the metal in a titanal layer that adds an element of power at any speed that was missing in the Cham 2.0.

 Picking up speed on the Legend... loving the return of the metal!

 While not as stable as the burliest skis we tested, our testers were still confident in pushing the Legend X to high speeds in almost any condition.
 The tip chatter we saw from past years' Dynastar Cham is gone, and the Legend X feels much more consistent throughout the ski.
 Who doesn't like a little metal in their life?